 Related parties represent the shareholder, affiliated companies, directors and key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
 Pricing policies and terms of these transactions are approved by the Company's management.

 Transactions with related parties included in the statement of comprehensive income are as follows:

-31 March 2021 AED 31 March 2020 AED Revenue from contract with a customer (a) 1,533,684 881,400 Interest income from intercompany loan (b) 103,818 a) Business support services
+31 March 2022 AED 31 March 2021 AED Revenue from contract with a customer (Note 12.1) 2,258,488 1,533,684